You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales ...

 The most intrinsic value of the Internet is the ability that webmasters and users have to share links and promote the process of information discovery.
 Based on this premise, the process of interlinking sites and domains together should be applauded since it encourages visitors to review other sites that have some affinity.
 Cross-linking, however, is not a practice welcomed by major search engines like Google when linked sites share the same owner.

 Cross-Pollination is a search engine optimization (SEO) practice involving the distribution of content across multiple websites and online communities.

-The content that is cross-pollinated can be distributed in a variety of file formats, from documents to video and more, and it can be adjusted and optimized to match the characteristics of different online platforms; what is important is that message remains the same as it is distributed across the Internet.
+The content that is cross-pollinated can be distributed in a variety of file formats, from documents to video and more, and it can be adjusted and optimized to match the characteristics of different online platforms; what is important is that the message remains the same as it is distributed across the Internet.